emilyhm/story-gear-ecom-phase3/README.md

 ## Getting Started
 These instructions can be used to run the project locally for development and testing.
 1. Open your terminal and go to the root of the project
-2. npm start
+2. Run 'npm start'

 ### Prerequisies
 No additional instillation should be required.
 However, a possible list of prerequisites can be found below.
-Simply ‘cd’ into the respective directories and run ‘npm install -- save (program)’
+Simply ‘cd’ into the respective directories and run ‘npm install -- save (prerequisite)’

 story-gear-ecommerce/package.json
 - express